search

 In response to escalating traffic congestion and air pollution, calls for alternative transport solutions are growing.
 EHang AAVs offers a low-altitude urban mobility solution which is eco-friendly and suited to short and medium-range journeys.

+There are also concerns that ground-based mobility solutions might be reaching their limits without significant incentives to reduce private car ownership.
+Urban Air Mobility (UAM) is being proposed as a natural solution that uses the air rather than crowded ground space.
 EHang proposes an intelligent transport system and believes that as technology costs drop, its AAVs will be accessible to the general public.

 EHang

-The minds behind Ehang AAVs – EHang Holdings Ltd.
+The minds behind Ehang AAVs – EHang Holdings Ltd

 Based in Guangzhou, China, EHang is a start-up founded in 2014 that went public in December 2019.
+Initially, the company developed drone technology used for aerial photography and surveying missions.

 They are behind the world’s first autonomous air vehicle (AAV) capable of carrying passengers, which was unveiled in January 2016 at the Consumer Electronics Shows in Las Vegas.
 EHang aims to “become the world’s foremost authority on intelligent aerial vehicles.